sudofox/blockdevdiff/README.md

 TARGET_SAMPLE_HASH = 6d0bb00954ceb7fbee436bb55a8397a9
 ```

-Now reduce it to a number of bytes which is reasonable for your volume's size.
+Keep going until you get close enough to a starting point which is reasonable for your volume's size.

 Once you have your number, round it down generously.
 I rounded mine down a few hundred gigabytes just to be sure: it's better to start too early than too late.